aws-samples/container-persistence-blogpost/2-SingleContainerMultipleHosts/readme.md

 ```
 kubectl get pods -o wide
 ```
-The Cassandra cluster will be operational again in a few seconds:
+The Cassandra cluster will be operational again in a few seconds (we can now iuse node cassandra-0 to check the status):
 ```
 kubectl exec cassandra-0 -- nodetool status
 ```